 Gentian is used for digestion problems such as loss of appetite, bloating, diarrhea, and heartburn.
 It is also used for fever and to prevent muscle spasms.

 Gentian is applied to the skin for treating wounds and cancer.

 Gentian is used in combination with European elderflower, verbena, cowslip flower, and sorrel for treating symptoms of sinus infections (sinusitis).
-It is used in combination with other products for malaria.

 In foods and beverages, gentian is used as an ingredient.

 Gentian root is not related to the gentian violet dye (methylrosaniline chloride).

 If you plan to make your own gentian preparation, be sure you identify gentian correctly.
 The highly toxic white hellebore (Veratrum album) can be misidentified as gentian and has caused accidental poisoning when used in homemade preparations.